Champagne Lanson - Le Rosé Brut

 Rated estate (2021 guide) Recommended

-A lively, fruity rosé with light peach and strawberry notes.
-Mandarin oranges too.
+A lively, fruity rosé with notes of peach and strawberry.
+Hints of mandarin as well.
 Medium-bodied with a creamy texture.
-This is a blended wine with only 7% red wine.
+It’s a blend containing just 7% red wine.
 Lovely red fruit with the same freshness.
 Very fresh and lively.

 Customer rating